Skip to main content

 Hello, {{ name|default:"Stranger" }}!

 It should be noted that the fact that an argument is supported or not, and mandatory or not, varies based on the considered filter.
 In all cases, filters can support up to one argument only.
+Moreover, a filter argument can either correspond to a regular variable or a literal.

 Please head over to the filters reference to see a list of all the available filters.
 Implementing custom filters is also a possibility that is documented in Create custom filters.